kushalpagolu/Emotiv_Epoc_X_Tello_Control/README.md

 ### The EMOTIV EPOC+ headset sends encrypted 32-byte data packets that decrypt to a structured array containing EEG readings, sensor data, and device status information.

-## Here's the breakdown of the decrypted data structure:

-## Data Packet Structure
+## Here's the breakdown of the decrypted Data Packet Structure

 | **Index** | **Data Type** | **Description** | **Value Range** |
 | :-- | :-- | :-- | :-- |